ConanXie/koa2-login-example/README.md

 ```
 If you haven't installed `yarn`, run the following command
 ```
-$ npm i yarn@latest -g
+$ npm i yarn -g
 ```

-When those packages in `package.json` have installed, run this command to start the demo
+After installed the packages, run the command below to start the demo
 ```
 $ npm start
 ```
-If you want launch it with `pm2`, run the command like that:
+If you want launch it with `pm2`, run the command like that
 ```
-$ pm2 start index.js --node-args="--harmony-async-await" --watch
+$ pm2 start index.js
 ```
-You can see this output after a few seconds, that means the demo started successfully.
+You will see the output below after a few seconds, that means the demo started successfully.
 ```
 Listening on 3030
 ```